-But if you take out the interest on your investment each year without reinvesting it, you’ll only earn $7,000 every year for a total of $140,000.
-Compare this to the $286,968 you could have earned if you had let compounding do its magic instead.
+But if you were to take out the gains on your investment each year without reinvesting it, you’ll only earn $7,000 every year for a total of $140,000 over 20 years.
+Compare this to the $286,968 more you could have earned if you had let compounding do its magic instead.

 How to make compounding work for you

 To reap the benefits of compounding, remember that time is your best friend.
-The earlier you start investing, the more your money will grow.
+The earlier you start investing, the more your money has the potential to grow.

 Let your earnings be reinvested